Apple Pay

 Interaction diagram

-Payment processing by using the Apple Pay payment method requires merchant's web service, one of ecommpay interfaces, and the ecommpay payment platform, as well as provider's the technical facilities.
+Payment processing by using the Apple Pay method involves the merchant's web service, one of ecommpay interfaces, the ecommpay payment platform, and technical facilities of the Apple Pay service.

 Operations support